Innoberger/statemerger/README.md

 ## How to {build, test, run}

-You need the [Node Package Manager](https://nodejs.org/en/download/package-manager) and an internet connection to install the node modules.
+You need the [Node Package Manager](https://nodejs.org/en/download/package-manager) and an internet connection as prerequisites to install the node modules.
+I recommend using Node version 20 or later because that's what worked for me.

 ### Getting started